All Episodes

 You know, I'm loyal to my friends.

-And uh all of a sudden, this fella, who is a good public servant and a really fine person, is under fire.
+And all of a sudden, this fella, who is a good public servant and a really fine person, is under fire.

-And so you have do I like it?
+And so yet, do I like it?

 No, I don't like it.

-That's the story of the New York Times today.
+There's a story of the New York Times today.

-The White House and Senate Republican Leadership are pushing back against pressure from some of their conservative allies, urging them to stop attacking Gonzalez as a potential nominee and to tone down their talk of a culture war.
+The White House and Senate Republican leadership are pushing back against pressure from some of their conservative allies, urging them to stop attacking Gonzalez as a potential nominee and to tone down their talk of a culture war.

 In a series of conference calls yesterday and over the last several days, Republican Senate aides encouraged conservative groups to avoid emphasizing the cultural issues that social conservatives see at the heart of the court fight.